NFPA 72 & UL 2572

 property and economic loss due to fire, electrical and related hazards.
 One of the codes, NFPA 72: Fire Alarm and

-Signaling, specifically addresses mass notification systems.
+Signaling, specifically addresses notification systems.
 Beginning in 2010, the National Fire Protection Association (NFPA) revised their code "72" to include “Signaling” as a comprehensive means to incorporate all emergency communications as part of it.
 The code has been reinforced with the 2013 and 2016 additions inclusive of refined language and furthered development.
 NFPA 72 2010 established the parameters and requirements necessary to effectively communicate in the event of a fire, weather, or human-related threat.

 Highlights from NFPA 72 include the establishment of